ELITEv5/SunPLS/Documents/Why_SunPLS.md

 - oracle degradation modes
 - dynamic controller gain decay
 - emergency vault health protection
-- bounded equilibrium price adjustments
+- bounded equilibrium value adjustments
 - system telemetry for monitoring

 These changes transform the controller from a conceptual model into a **robust autonomous control system**.